rob-luke/AuditoryStimuli.jl/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest additions or improvements to MNE-Python.
+about: Suggest additions or improvements to AuditoryStimuli.jl.
 title: ''
 labels: ENH
 assignees: ''